pawmint/pawmint.github.io/_posts/2015-06-23-team-documentation.md

 ## Navigation order
+To reorder elements in the navigation menu, we have to hack on the date of the pages: the earlier the date, the lower the page will be in its category.
+In practice, each category's pages'  dates work as a countdown: the first pages starts on 2015-06-23 12:00:00 (or any other datetime), and the following pages will go decreasing : 11am, 10am, 9:30am, etc. It doesn't matter whether you put a step of 1 hour or 1 min between two pages.

-To reorder elements in the navigation menu, simply add an order attribute to the [front matter](http://jekyllrb.com/docs/frontmatter/) of the page and the navigation links will be sorted accordingly (within it's section).
+It should be possible simply add an order attribute to the [front matter](http://jekyllrb.com/docs/frontmatter/) of the page, and the navigation links would be sorted accordingly (within it's section).
+However...
+In practice it doesn't seem to work!

 ```
 ---